shrutisharma0688/email/README.md

 * Save the pending email to the queue/database for future and and re-attempt
 * Unit tests to be fixed
 * Scheduler/Job to go through the list of items in the 'pending' table/queue
+* Solution deployment for outside access using URL